News Outlet Corrects False Claim That Thousands of Kids Hospitalized With COVID-19 in 1 Week

 Before it was corrected, the false claim was spread by Washington Post columnist Jennifer Rubin.

-Steve Krakauer, a media critic, noted that Rubin and some others who spread the claim have not yet alerted followers to the update.
+Steve Krakauer, a media critic, noted that Rubin and some others who spread the claim had not alerted followers to the update.

 “How does a mistake this massive, this incomprehensible, happen?
 Keep in mind, The Texas Tribune has a COVID database that’s actually very useful.
 It shows there are approximately 10,000 Texans hospitalized with COVID right now in the entire state.
 And yet a reporter, an editor, multiple national journalists, didn’t stop to consider the 5,800 figure?”
 Krakauer wrote in his newsletter on Friday.